 Those scented fumes have a long history of repelling evil odours, demons, bugs, and plagues.
-They were used (especially in pre-modern times) to alter the sense of reality or heighten emotional states, which is why they are a central part of many religious, spiritual, meditative, and death customs around the word.
-A host of woods, plants, and resins have found their way into incense production over the years, but the strangest ingredient by far would be the dried and powdered remains of human corpses.
+They were used (especially in pre-modern times) to modify the sense of reality or heighten emotional states.
+This is why they are a central part of many religious, spiritual, meditative, and death customs around the word.
+A host of woods, plants, and resins have found their way into incense production over the year, but the strangest ingredient by far would be the dried and powdered remains of human corpses.

-The issue of Mummy Powder Incense is more of a death-scented ritual then ritually scented death custom, but it is a fascinating detour of European medicine into magic and the occult.
+The issue of Mummy Powder Incense is more of a death-scented ritual then ritually scented death custom.
+Still, it is a fascinating detour of European medicine into magic and the occult.

 Tears of the Mumiæ

 The exact etymological cross over from Persian to Arabic isn’t known, but the Arabic word for mummified bodies, Mumiyah, predates its use in European languages.
-Arabic adopted the Persian word because, Mumyia/bitumen or even perhaps beeswax, was known to be an essential part of the preservation process for ancient Egyptian bodies as far back as the 4th Century CE in the Arabic-speaking world.
+Arabic adopted the Persian word because, Mumyia/bitumen or even perhaps beeswax, was known in the Arabic-speaking world to be an essential part of the preservation process for ancient Egyptian bodies as far back as the 4th Century CE.

-The Latin word, Mumiæ (sometimes spelt Mummia or Mumia), was first referred to in 1400 CE in a Medieval medical manual and derives from the Arabic.
-Mumiæ wasn’t used to describe preserved bodies per se, but more specifically medicine prepared from mummified human remains.
+In 1400 CE, the Latin word, Mumiæ (sometimes spelt Mummia or Mumia), was first referenced in a Medieval medical manual and derived from the Arabic.
+Mumiæ wasn’t used to describe preserved bodies per se, but more specifically, medicine prepared from mummified human remains.
 Mummy, meaning a dry preserved body, first shows up in English around 1610.

 It all gets very tricky because the words Mummy, Mummia, Mumia, Mumiæ, Mumiyah, or Mumyia were used throughout history to refer to bitumen, a type of dead body, and sometimes wax.
 So as you can guess, hijinx ensued.